Best Social Media Scheduling APIs Compared (2026)

 Weakness: Pricing model is the primary friction.
 A SaaS product with multi-tenant social publishing, or an agency managing dozens of brands, hits expensive territory quickly on per-profile pricing.
 No native n8n or MCP integration.

-Platforms: 13 — X/Twitter, Instagram, TikTok, LinkedIn, Facebook, YouTube, Threads, Reddit, Pinterest, Bluesky, Google Business, Telegram, Snapchat.
+Platforms: 12 social — X/Twitter, Instagram, TikTok, LinkedIn, Facebook, YouTube, Threads, Reddit, Pinterest, Bluesky, Snapchat, Google Business — plus WhatsApp, Telegram, and Discord messaging, and six ad networks.

-Automation: Official n8n community node (@n8n/n8n-nodes-late).
-MCP server listed in documentation resources.
+Automation: Official n8n community node.
+MCP server for AI agent integration.
 Webhooks supported.

 Auth: API key.
 Users connect their social accounts via OAuth; the API uses bearer token authentication.